 Existing law requires the State Land Registrar, the board of county commissioners of each county, and the governing body of each incorporated city to obtain two independent appraisals of any real property when selling or leasing the property and to sell or lease the property upon sealed bids followed by oral offers.
-(NRS 244.2795, 244.281, 244.283, 268.059, 268.062, 321.007, 321.335) Sections 1, 3, 4 and 6 of this bill amend that requirement to require the State Land Registrar, each board of county commissioners and each city governing body to obtain one independent appraisal of real property when selling or leasing the property.
-Sections 2-4, 6, 7 and 9 of this bill also require the State Land Registrar, each board of county commissioners and each city governing body to hold a public hearing to review those appraisals.
-Sections 1-4 and 6-8 except property sold or leased to a public utility for a public purpose and property sold or leased to the State or another governmental entity from the requirement for an appraisal and to be sold or leased upon sealed bids followed by oral offers.
+(NRS 244.2795, 244.281, 244.283, 268.059, 268.062, 321.007, 321.335) Sections 1, 3, 4, 6 and 7 of this bill amend that requirement to require that the State Land Registrar, each board of county commissioners and each city governing body, when selling or leasing real property: (1) obtain two independent appraisals of the property; or (2) obtain one independent appraisal of the property and hold a public hearing on the matter of the fair market value of the property.
+Sections 1-4 and 6-8 of this bill except property sold or leased to a public utility for a public purpose and property sold or leased to the State or another governmental entity from the requirement for an appraisal and to be sold or leased upon sealed bids followed by oral offers.
+Sections 1 and 2 of this bill except property leased pursuant to a contract entered into pursuant to chapter 333 of NRS from those requirements.